Rome—Art and the City

 Language Spoken: Italian

-Rome in December and January can chill the bones but temperatures will rarely be sub-zero.
+Rome in December and January can chill the bones but temperatures will rarely be below freezing.
 Snow is extremely rare but rain is common and weather forecasts unpredictable at best.
-But, Winter can be fun, especially in the periods before christmas and into the middle of January.
+But, winter can be fun, especially in the periods before Christmas and into the middle of January.
 Children (and adults) love the nativity scenes "Presepi", and the lights, music and toys that fill most Piazzas.
 Learn more.